top of page

 What Is Patellofemoral Pain?

-Patellofemoral pain refers to discomfort around the front of the knee, often involving the interaction between the kneecap (patella) and the femur.
+Patellofemoral pain refers to discomfort around the front of the knee, often involving the relationship between the kneecap, known as the patella, and the thigh bone, known as the femur.
+The patella sits in a groove at the front of the femur and should glide smoothly as the knee bends and straightens.

 • Pain around or behind the kneecap